lukeocodes/netlify-plugin-opensearch/README.md

 ## To do

-- Better support for the OpenSearch specification [as documented here by MDN](https://developer.mozilla.org/en-US/docs/Web/OpenSearch).
+- Better support for the OpenSearch specification [as documented here](http://a9.com/-/spec/opensearch/1.1/) and [here](https://developer.mozilla.org/en-US/docs/Web/OpenSearch).

 ## Contributing